-Figure 1 depicts the development of some key variables 1989-1998.7 In 1991 output (real GDP) was about 1/3 lower as compared with 1989, and in 1992 the employment loss amounted to about 1/3, too.8 Employment adjusted only slowly with respect to output due to several measures of employment policy introduced specifically for the situation in East Germany after unification.
-Despite massive layoffs 1990/1991 (about 25 percent) and the starting investment boom, there was still a large overhang of employees not required for production.
+Figure 1 depicts the development of some key variables 1989-1998.7 In 1991 output (real GDP) was about one third lower as compared with 1989, and in 1992 the employment loss amounted to about one third, too.8 Employment adjusted only slowly with respect to output due to several measures of employment policy introduced specifically for the situation in East Germany after unification.
+Despite massive layoffs 1990/1991 (about 25 percent of the labour force) and the starting investment boom, there was still a large overhang of employees not required for production.
 Consequently labor productivity in 1991 was more than 10 percent below the pre-unification level 1989.
 From 1991 until 1993 a further reduction of employment by more than 15 percent took place, despite real output increases of nearly 20 percent in the same period.

 The process of wage adjustment, on the other hand, began even before Economic, Monetary and Social Union, and real wages increased by nearly 30 percent already in 1990/1991.
 The central argument in the wage negotiations in the early nineties was wage convergence.
 The goals of union leaders and workers were in favor of uniform living conditions in both parts of Germany which should be achieved with fast wage adjustments.
 The employers' side was less organized and, since it was dominated by West German firms, feared the competition of a low-wage region.
-Not surprisingly, the public opinion was also in favor of wage convergence, and the political process with a sequel of elections in the East German states supported the view of the unions.
-On Sconsequently wages increased fast in the early nineties.
+Not surprisingly, the public opinion was also in favor of wage convergence, and the political process with a sequel of elections in the East German states supported the